 On Monday the Cliff Mass Weather and Climate Blog, an excellent source for in-depth analysis of weather events, looked at the conditions that led to the extreme winds when the fires started.
 Here is an excerpt:

 …Although there have been a lot of media reports about windy conditions, few have described the extreme, often unprecedented, nature of the winds on Sunday night and Monday morning (October 8/9th).
 Some have even mocked PG&Es claims of hurricane-force winds, suggesting wind speeds of 30-40 mph.

 Let’s clarify a few things.
 There was a wide range of winds that night, with the strongest winds on ridge tops and on the upper lee slopes of terrain.
 Some winds was startling.

 For example, at 10:30 PM on 9 Oct 2017 the wind gusted to 96 mph on a 3400 foot peak NE of Geyersville, about 20 miles NNW of downtown Santa Rosa.
 They reported sustained 74 knots (85 mph).
 Those are hurricane force winds (sustained of 64 knots or more).

 At the Santa Rosa RAWS station (U.S Forest Service and Bureau of Land Management) at 576 ft elevation, the wind accelerated rapidly Sunday night to 68 mph.

-San Diego Gas and Electric wants to raise the rates their customers pay in order to cover the costs the utility incurred after the failure of their power lines caused the Witch Creek, Guejito, and Rice Canyon fires in 2007.
+San Diego Gas and Electric (SDG&E) is still battling over who will pay for the destruction, the company or their customers, caused by the Witch Creek, Guejito, and Rice Canyon fires in 2007 that started from issues with their power lines.
 The fires destroyed more than 1,300 homes in southern California, killed two people, and caused massive evacuations.
-The Witch Creek Fire which started near Santa Ysabel burned 197,990 acres.
+The Witch Creek Fire alone, which started near Santa Ysabel, burned 197,990 acres.